joemar12/YTMCalcML/README.md

 ### Training data

 To generate training data, a set of random parameters (par value, annual coupon rate, term in years, coupon payment frequency, and YTM) are fed to a price calculator function and the resulting price is set to the same input model.
-A list of such objects will then be dumbped into a csv file which will later on be loaded by the trainer.
+A list of such objects is then be dumped into a csv file for training.
 During training, the YTM will be the `Label` and the other properties of the Bond object will be the `Features`.

 ### Utilities